Characterizing Atomic Motions

 An Atomic Motion is a vehicle-motion creation algorithm.
 We cannot divide any Atomic Motion into two or more simpler algorithms.

-Atomic Motions create car-motions with any complexity the same way Lego blocks construct a vast castle.
+By installing in standard object-oriented programming languages, Atomic Motions create car-motions with any complexity the same way Lego blocks construct a large castle.
 The Swan robot and the Science Robot app present all sorts of motions powered by Atomic Motions.

-Atomic Motions are installed in the Swan vehicle using the Java® language and are installed in the Science Robot app using the Xcode®; thus, we installed Atomic Motions in two distinct object-oriented programming languages.
+Atomic Motions are installed in the Swan vehicle using the Java® language and are installed in the Science Robot app using the Xcode®.

 Unique Personality of Each Type

 Each Atomic-Motion type possesses a unique “personality.”
 One Atomic-Motion type cannot replace another.
 For example, even though Direction-Tracking and Line-Tracking Atomic Motions look similar, they are never interchangeable.
 This uniqueness of Atomic-Motion types firmly supports Hypothesis K2 below.

 Hypothesis K1: Necessity and Sufficiency

 MotionLab has experienced that Atomic Motions create any vehicle motion we need; the set of Atomic Motions are sufficient to create any vehicle motion for any purpose in any situation.

 Further, the set of all the Atomic-Motion types is necessary to create motions for various purposes in various situations.
 This fact is confirmed by the videos presented in the five Atomic-Motion pages under the Atomic-Motion menu.
 To date, we have found no counterexample of this fact.

 “The set of Atomic Motions is necessary and sufficient to create vehicle motions.”